livaschar/mofsynth_adv/README.md

 ## 📑 License

-MOFSynth-Adv is released under the [GNU General Public License v3.0 only](https://spdx.org/licenses/GPL-3.0-only.html).
+MOFSynth-ADV is released under the [GNU General Public License v3.0 only](https://spdx.org/licenses/GPL-3.0-only.html).